Annual DOT Inspection (Ultimate Guide)

 Only a qualified inspector should be completing your annual DOT inspection.

-To be a qualified vehicle inspector, you must:
+To be a qualified annual DOT inspector, you must:

 • Understand the inspection criteria in CFR 393 and CFR 396 appendix A and be able to identify defective components